mbergq/v2-notes-app/README.md

 cypress in the first place, a reboot fixed it..
 Also spent a lot of time trying to understand why my test would crash on "uncaught exception, React10.useContext(..) is null."
 Turns out that if I comment out <Link /> components in App it all runs fine..

+Wed 11 Dec

+Fixed the issue of notes not rendering upon "initial click".
+This was fixed with "TDD" method.
+Have done a lot of refactoring both in backend and frontend to follow DRY as much as possible.
+Added some e2e tests.